rpecuch/kids-rx-info/README.md

   ## Questions

-  If you have any questions or would like to provide feedback, do not hesitate to contact any of the collaborators.
+  For inquiries or to provide feedback, do not hesitate to contact any of the collaborators.
+  - Rita Pecuch: rpecuch@comcast.net
   - Clarence Go: cmarie.go97@gmail.com
-  - Rita Pecuch: rpecuch@comcast.net
   - Nick Stevens: nickyapril123@gmail.com
   - Kevin Crespo: KevinCrespo15@gmail.com